Pork Chop Gang: Membership

 The following legislators were members of the Pork Chop Gang in 1956, according to the captions on a photo of them in the state archives of Florida:

 Their public spokesman was Florida Senate President Charley Eugene Johns from Starke.
 The coalition supported racial segregation (which was practiced at Ball's St. Joe Paper Company, as it was at most companies in Florida at the time).

 Activities

 For nine years, the Pork Chop Gang, having failed in its investigation of alleged communism in the NAACP, devoted its efforts to identifying homosexuals in Florida universities and schools.
 "By 1963, more than 39 college professors and deans had been dismissed from their positions at the three state universities, and 71 teaching certificates were revoked."
-See Homosexuality and Citizenship in Florida, a report prepared by the Florida Legislative Investigation Committee, popularly called the Johns Committee, since it was Johns' legislative project (to get the committee set up) and he was its chair.
+In January 1964, the Florida Legislative Investigation Committee (FLIC) of the Florida Legislature, led by State Senator Charley Eugene Johns published the anti-gay propaganda pamphlet Homosexuality and Citizenship in Florida, also known as the Purple Pamphlet.
+It was sold for 25 cents a copy, with a discount for bulk orders of 100 copies or more.

-Their downfall was the Constitution of 1968, which ended decades of misapportionment that favored rural north Florida over more populated central and south Florida, and eliminated mandatory school segregation.
+The downfall of the Pork Chop Gang was the Florida Constitution of 1968, which ended decades of malapportionment that favored rural north Florida over more populated central and south Florida, and eliminated mandatory school segregation.
 However, it took a new state constitution to get them out.

 Professor Judith Poucher called the Johns Committee "Florida's version of McCarthyism".